 We believe that our marketing, sales and advertising activities make an important contribution to medicine by informing our customers of treatment options based on the most recent scientific information and findings from rigorous clinical studies.

-MECHANISMS FOR FOSTERING ETHICAL SALES & MARKETING PRACTICES
+MECHANISMS FOR FOSTERING ETHICAL SALES AND MARKETING PRACTICES

 The key principles of our Guiding Principles for Ethical Business Practices Involving the Medical and Scientific Community are as follows: